Trudeau slams 'unacceptable' protests as police warn truckers

 "We must do everything to bring them to an end."

-On Monday, Mr Trudeau returned to Parliament following a week-long isolation after he caught coronavirus, saying the protesters are "trying to blockade our economy, our democracy and our fellow citizens' daily lives".
+He said the protesters are "trying to blockade our economy, our democracy and our fellow citizens' daily lives".

 "It has to stop."

+Mr Trudeau returned to Parliament this week following a week-long isolation after he caught coronavirus.

-Since Monday drivers have been blocking the largest international suspension bridge in the world at a border crossing that makes up around 30% of US-Canada trade.
+Since Monday drivers have been blocking the largest international suspension bridge in the world at a border crossing that makes up around a quarter of US-Canada trade.

 The closure of the Ambassador Bridge by about 100 protesters in their big rigs has been denounced by trade groups.

+They added that a criminal conviction could result in seizure of their vehicles, and an inability to enter the US.
+The police force also hiked penalties for noise, engine idling and other infractions in the city to C$1,000 ($790, £585) per offence.

+The truckers are protesting against a rule requiring truckers entering Canada to be fully immunised against coronavirus.
+The demonstrators have also voiced opposition to Covid passports and mask mandates.

-Mr Trudeau has refused to budge on federal Covid measures - including a vaccination mandate for truckers crossing the US-Canada border - even as provinces begin lifting their restrictions.
+Mr Trudeau has refused to budge on federal Covid measures, even as provinces begin lifting their restrictions.

 Alberta, Saskatchewan, Quebec and Prince Edward Island have all announced plans to lift most mitigation measures this month.
+Nova Scotia and New Brunswick have also announced plans to lift some restrictions.

 On Tuesday, Alberta Premier Jason Kenney said pandemic-related restrictions had "disrupted and even destroyed livelihoods" in the province.